 Insolvency of the employer, contractor, subcontractor, suppliers or professional advisers on a construction project may compromise the successful completion of the project and the profitability for the parties.

 The impact of the insolvency, and the consequent viability of the project, will depend upon the type of insolvency procedure that the defaulting party enters into, the contractual relations between the parties and what security, if any, is in place.
-There are 4 main types of insolvency proceeding: liquidation; administration; administrative or non-administrative receivership; and company voluntary arrangements.
+There are five main types of insolvency proceedings under the Insolvency Act 1986: